-There are a lot of great reasons to start 2021 with a closet audit.
+There are a lot of great reasons to do a closet audit.
 Maybe you’ve noticed just how much stuff you have since spending more time at home… I certainly have!
 A closet audit will not only help you clear out some space, but you will also have some fun learning about your personal style.
 Plus, you can learn a ton about your purchase decisions based on the clothes you didn’t wear, to hopefully avoid making those same mistakes again.
 You can even make a little money by selling those clothes to someone who will give them a second life.
 We love a win-win!

 The time spent mulling over your clothes during a closet audit also presents an opportunity to educate yourself about the impact of your consumption habits.
 Tools like the Dirty Laundry Closet Mass Index, ThredUp’s Fashion Footprint Calculator and Fashion Takes Action’s My Clothes, My World Closet Auditing program gave me lots to think about, and provided me with a window into the environmental and human impacts of my own buying habits.

 A closet audit involves going through your whole wardrobe piece by piece and assessing what works for you.
 You’ll examine each garment and ask yourself questions like “does this fit me properly?”, “was it trendy but now is out of style”, “does it work with the rest of my wardrobe?”, “does it suit my lifestyle/do I have opportunities to wear it regularly?”, and “is it stained or damaged?”.
 Depending on your answers, you’ll sort your clothes into three piles: Keep, Sell/Donate, and Clean/Mend.